Yes, kratom has a high chance of interacting negatively with alprazolam.

 To be safe, you shouldn’t take Xanax and kratom together for any reason.

 Alprazolam is just one of many drugs classified as benzodiazepines.
 The primary function of this drug class is to lower brain activity by boosting the effects of GABA — the brain’s primary neuroinhibitory compound.
-They’re prescribed for the management of anxiety, seizures, and insomnia.
+Benzodiazepines are commonly prescribed to manage anxiety disorders, seizures, and insomnia.

 Kratom will interact with all benzodiazepine drugs in a similar fashion, but some have a higher risk than others.

-Other, related benzodiazepines kratom will interact with include:
+Other, related benzodiazepines that interact with kratom include:

 No. It’s not safe to mix kratom with Xanax.